boostorg/redis/README.md

 #### Receive

-Point number 3. above is only necessary for servers that expect server pushes, like, for example, when using Redis pubsub.
+Receiving Redis pushes works similar to the `async_exec` discussed above but without the request.
 The example below was taken from subscriber.cpp

 ```cpp
 net::awaitable<void> push_receiver(std::shared_ptr<connection> conn)